-Average temperature in Manuel Antonio is 80-90 degrees Fahrenheit during the day and 75-80 degrees at night.
-Your hotel will have air conditioning.
+The average temperature in Manuel Antonio is 80-90 degrees Fahrenheit during the day and 75-80 degrees at night.

 The average temperature in Arenal is 75-85 degrees Fahrenheit during the day and 65-75 at night.

 Costa Rica is home to some of the best tropical fruit in the world!
 You don't want to miss trying a mango, pineapple, papaya, guanabana, or lychee.
 They taste very different from your local grocery store in the United States - trust us.

 Costa Rica is also famous for its delicious, fresh seafood!
 And their traditional dish, gallo pinto.
 The daily diet is primarily based on wholesome ingredients like rice and beans, meats, vegetables, and fruit.